dpowers86/debian-live/README.md

 Builds a Debian 10 (Buster) Live x86-64 ISO monthly using GitHub Actions.
 Used primarily for backing up and restoring Linux and Windows based systems.

+## Default Password
+The default username and password is root / toor.

 ## Installation Options
 1. Burn / mount the ISO